junxit/us-congress-bills-111/metadata.md

 - 2010-09-27 — Senate amendment agreed to: Amendment SA 4665 agreed to in Senate by Unanimous Consent.
 - 2010-09-27 — Senate amendment proposed (on the floor): Amendment SA 4665 proposed by Senator Casey for Senator Feinstein.(consideration: CR S7559)
 - 2010-09-27 — Senate amendment submitted
+- 2010-09-28 — Message on Senate action sent to the House.
+- 2010-09-29 — Cleared for White House.
+- 2010-09-29 — Considered as unfinished business. (consideration: CR H7368-7369)
+- 2010-09-29 — Considered under the provisions of rule H. Res.
+1674. (consideration: CR H7276-7312)
+- 2010-09-29 — DEBATE - Pursuant to H.Res.
+1674, the House proceeded with 1 hour of debate on the motion to concur in the Senate amendment to H.R.
+2701.
+- 2010-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-29 — Mr. Reyes moved that the House agree to the Senate amendment
+- 2010-09-29 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 244 - 181 (Roll no. 558). (text as House agreed to Senate amendment: CR H7276-7301)
+- 2010-09-29 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to concur in the Senate amendment to H.R.
+2701, the Chair postponed further proceedings until later in the legislative day.
+- 2010-09-29 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 244 - 181 (Roll no. 558).(text as House agreed to Senate amendment: CR H7276-7301)
+- 2010-09-29 — The previous question was ordered pursuant to the rule. (consideration: CR H7368)
+- 2010-10-01 — Presented to President.
+- 2010-10-01 — Presented to President.
+- 2010-10-07 — Became Public Law No: 111-259.
+- 2010-10-07 — Became Public Law No: 111-259.
+- 2010-10-07 — Signed by President.
+- 2010-10-07 — Signed by President.